skoglind/TicTacToe/README.md

 # TicTacToe

-Tic Tac Toe in PHP
+Tic Tac Toe written in PHP.

+The graphical inteface uses tables which isn't recommended, but it works for now.